Asian shares extend rally; S&P 500 within 1% of record

 Shares advanced in Asia on Tuesday, extending another rally that took the S&P 500 to within striking distance of its all-time high set in February.

-Japan’s Nikkei 225 added 1.6% and Hong Kong gained more than 2% in early trading, even as the tally of confirmed new coronavirus cases worldwide topped 20 million, according to a tally by Johns Hopkins University.
+Japan’s Nikkei 225 added 1.9% and Hong Kong gained more than 2%, even as the tally of confirmed new coronavirus cases worldwide topped 20 million, according to Johns Hopkins University.

 The gains followed President Donald Trump’s announcement over the weekend of stopgap moves to aid the economy, after talks on Capitol Hill for a bigger rescue package faltered.